Kinetic closure of turbulence

 {\mathcal{F}}

 Turbulent flows are ubiquitous in nature, yet their chaotic and multiscale dynamics make them notoriously difficult to model.
-This complex character is a primary challenge for numerically solving their governing equations.
-In principle, direct numerical simulation could resolve all scales, but in practice it remains computationally intractable for most flows of engineering interest~\cite{pope_turbulent_2000,davidson_turbulence_2015}.
+This complex character poses a primary challenge for numerically solving their governing equations.
+In principle, direct numerical simulation (DNS) could resolve all scales, but in practice, it remains computationally intractable for most flows of engineering interest~\cite{pope_turbulent_2000,davidson_turbulence_2015}.
 A common remedy is to apply the governing equations to filtered rather than local flow variables~\cite{reynolds_iv_1895,smagorinsky_general_1963,lilly_representation_1966}.
 Consider the generic transport equation for a filtered scalar $\bar\phi$ advected by the filtered velocity $\bar{\bm{u}}$:

-where the filtered counterpart of any quantity \(a\) is defined as \(\bar a=\mathcal{G}_{\Delta}\circ a\), with \(\mathcal{G}_{\Delta}\) a convolution operator satisfying the standard properties of Large Eddy Simulation (LES) filters: conservation of constants, linearity, and commutation with derivatives~\cite{smagorinsky_general_1963,sagaut_large_2006}.
+where the filtered counterpart of any quantity \(a\) is defined as \(\bar a=\mathcal{G}_{\Delta}\circ a\), with \(\mathcal{G}_{\Delta}\) being a convolution operator satisfying the standard properties of large-eddy simulation (LES) filters: conservation of constants, linearity, and commutation with derivatives~\cite{smagorinsky_general_1963,sagaut_large_2006}.
 In \cref{transport}, the hyperbolic operator \(T\) represents advective fluxes of \(\bar\phi\), while the parabolic operator \(D\) accounts for its diffusive transport, which drives entropy production.

-When coarse-graining the flow dynamics as in \cref{transport}, commutation errors ($\mathcal{E}$) inevitably arise from the dependence on unresolved scales~\cite{sagaut_large_2006}.
-They represent the influence of filtered turbulent fluctuations and fall into two categories: (i) the diffusive commutation error $\mathcal{E}_D$, which modifies the dissipation of $\phi$ into thermal energy at subfilter-scales; (ii) the convective commutation error $\mathcal{E}_T$, which alters the transport of $\phi$ in physical space and across scales.
-The latter links with the Kolmogorov cascade~\cite{kolmogorov_local_1941}, where large eddies break down into smaller subfilter-scale vortices, and to the inverse process of backscatter, which transfers momentum from subfilter to resolved scales~\cite{sagaut_large_2006}. \Cref{fig:turbulent} illustrates the connection of these terms with the energy spectrum.
+When coarse-graining the flow dynamics as in \cref{transport}, filtering residuals ($\mathcal{E}$) arise from the dependence on unresolved scales~\cite{sagaut_large_2006}.
+These terms represent the influence of filtered turbulent fluctuations and fall into two categories: (i) the diffusive residual $\mathcal{E}_D$, which modifies the dissipation of $\phi$ into thermal energy at subfilter scales; and (ii) the convective residual $\mathcal{E}_T$, which alters the transport of $\phi$ in physical space and across scales.
+The latter links to the Kolmogorov cascade~\cite{kolmogorov_local_1941}, where large eddies break down into smaller subfilter-scale vortices, and to the inverse process of backscatter, which transfers momentum from subfilter to resolved scales~\cite{sagaut_large_2006}. \Cref{fig:turbulent} illustrates the connection of these terms with the energy spectrum.